November 25. Today's Birthdays

 NAMES

-Myrzhakyp Dulatov (1885-1935) is the Kazakh poet, writer, one of the leaders of the Alash Orda government and national liberation movement of Kazakhstan.
+Myrzhakyp Dulatov (1885-1935) is the Kazakh poet, writers, one of the leaders of Alash Orda government and national-liberation movement of Kazakhstan.

-Born in Torgai region is the graduate of the State Russian-Kazakh School.
-He became a rural teacher.
+Born in Turgai region is the graduate of the state Russian-Kazakh school.

 In 1916 he founded the first in the history of people the fund to help hungry people.
 In 1917 he became one of the founders of the 1st All-Kazakh Congress ion Orenburg, where the first Kazakh political party Alash was formed in fact.